Under Einstein's Microscope: Measuring Properties of Individual Rotating Massive Stars From Extragalactic Micro Caustic Crossings: Microcaustic Crossing

-The situation of the highest observational promise is when a source star approaches a portion of a micro caustic cast by intracluster microlenses.
-Around this time, the star appears the brightest due to a pair of highly magnified micro-images.
-This lensing situation can be well described by a universal fold model applied to the micro caustic vicinity~\citep{BlandfordNarayan1986, SchneiderEhlersFalco1992textbook}.
-In this Section, we discuss this fold model in the context of this work.
+The situation of the highest observational promise is when a source star approaches a portion of a microcaustic cast by intracluster microlenses.
+Around this time, the star appears the brightest owing to a pair of highly magnified microimages.
+This lensing situation can be well described by a universal fold model applied to the microcaustic vicinity~\citep{BlandfordNarayan1986, SchneiderEhlersFalco1992textbook}.
+In this section, we discuss this fold model in the context of this work.